-Eleanor Roosevelt senior Jonathan Lopez spent his high school career protecting the quarterback and making sure his offense got the opportunity to score the ball.
+Eleanor Roosevelt senior Jonathan Lopez spent his high school career protecting the quarterback, and making sure his offense got the opportunity to score the ball.
 However, the hard work and dedication Lopez put on the field, he translated it in the classroom.

-What kept the 6-foot-3, 305-pound offensive lineman focused on and off the field was the love he has for his family.
+What kept the 6-foot-3, 305-pound offensive lineman focused on, and off the field was the love he has for his family.

 “My motivation on and off the field is my family,” Lopez said.
 “So, I work hard in the classroom and on the field, but more importantly the classroom because you don’t take care of business off the field you won’t be able to take care of business on the college.”

-Lopez enjoyed every moment he had with Eleanor Roosevelt, who finished the 2016 season with a 8-4 record and earned a trip to the Maryland 4A title game, and learned a lot about the game.
+Lopez enjoyed every moment he had with Eleanor Roosevelt, who finished the 2016 season with an 8-4 record and earned a trip to the Maryland 4A title game, and learned a lot about the game.

 “The recruiting process is a learning, an exciting, and a very stressful process.
-Two weeks prior to signing day I didn’t know which school I would commit to,” Lopez said.
-“I had five scholarships offers and I narrowed my choices down to two of those schools.”
+Two weeks prior to signing day, I didn’t know which school I would commit to,” Lopez said.
+“I had five scholarships offers, and I narrowed my choices down to two of those schools.”

 After he took an official visit to Fairmont State, a Division II school in West Virginia, Lopez found his fitting.

-“I chose to commit to Fairmont State this past February because overall, it’s academics and athletics programs are very good,” Lopez said.
+“I chose to commit to Fairmont State this past February because it’s academics and athletics programs are very good,” Lopez said.
 “Prior to committing, I went on an official visit.
-Once I got on campus, I knew that this was the place that I would want to continue my education and football career.”
+Once I got on campus, I knew this was the place that I would want to continue my education and football career.”

 Lopez is confident that he will be successful during his freshman season, and help Fairmont achieve the goal of winning a championship.